jyirrell/capstone/README.md

 ## Future work
 Does increased air pollution actually increase observed running speed?
-(because worse air pollution means that those who feel the affect of it are less likely to run) Analysing only runs by the more regular runners Importing weather data to merge with air quality Looking at how air pollution affects total attendance and demographic
+(because worse air pollution means that those who feel the effect of it are less likely to run) Analysing only runs by the more regular runners Importing weather data to merge with air quality Looking at how air pollution affects total attendance and demographic